 Therefore the player on the right, with his bigger group, is the winner of the hand and takes the whole pot.

-In PokerGuess players try to guess the number of cards of the same figure and of the same color among all participants and the five community cards.
-To achieve it they should take into account the guess made by other players.
+In PokerGuess players will try to guess the maximum number of cards of the same figure and the maximum number of cards of the same color among all participants.
+To achieve this, they must take into account the bets made by the rest of the players.